Cut the cables and charge without wires

 Imagine your smartphone’s battery is dead.
 Until now, you first must find the charging cable, then connect it to your phone and finally plug it into an outlet.
 The process works, but it can be a nuisance.
 Especially if your cable is playing hide and seek or if the jack doesn’t fit the cable.
 Wireless charging removes the hassle of re-fueling your devices.
 By using electromagnetic fields to transfer power from a transmitter to a receiver application, it charges your battery without a physical connection.
 All thanks to a wireless charging power supply.

 Now compatible devices from a wide range of receiver applications can fuel up cable-free.
-These include:
+Currently, inductive or resonant solutions can be used for the following applications:

 - Smartphones and wearables